erikajoelleee/spaceman/README.md

    again
    5.1.
 If the player wants to play again, return to step 1.
    5.2.
 If the player does not want to play again, end the game.

+# Next Steps

+1. Newer icebox features to include images that will appear once Spaceman is launched when an incorrect letter is guessed in the code
+2. Lightning round mode - speed round of words to guess within a set time limit
+3. Keyboard functionality - using the keyboard as well as the clickable button board for easier use